 The Medical College Admission Test® (MCAT®) examination is required.
 We accept scores from no longer than three years before the date of your AMCAS® application submission.

-At least three letters of recommendation, with at least two from science professors, are required.
+Three letters of recommendation are required.
+At least two of these letters should be from science professors.
 The best letters of recommendation usually come from individuals who know you well.
 Good sources include current or former professors, supervisors, advisors, employers, or coaches.
 If your school offers it, a college or university prehealth advisor or committee composite letter satisfies this requirement.
 Please submit your letters of recommendation through the AMCAS® Letter Service.
 You may submit up to 10 letters.

 You must also meet our technical standards, which define the physical, mental, emotional, and social abilities that support success in medical school, and pass a criminal background check to ensure patient safety.